cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 ⚠️WIP⚠️

 Restrict (or unrestrict) equipping gear, both in and out of combat.
-Highly configurable.
+Fully customizable.

 ### Some example uses
 - Allow equipping a fishing pole from your inventory.